typelevel/Laika/docs/using-laika/sbt.md

 ### Custom Renderers

+A custom renderer allows to override the generated output for one or more specific node types, while falling back to the default renderers for all other node types.

-The `siteRenderers` setting is of type `Seq[HTMLWriter => RenderFunction]` where `RenderFunction` is a type alias for `PartialFunction[Element,Unit]`.
-By default this setting is empty, meaning Laika will use the default renderers for all node types.
+The `siteRenderers` setting is of type `Seq[HTMLWriter => RenderFunction]` where `RenderFunction` is a type alias for `PartialFunction[Element,Unit]`. `Element` is the base trait for all nodes in a document tree.
+By default the `siteRenderers` setting is empty, meaning Laika will use the default renderers for all node types.

 The following simple example shows how you can add a style to the renderer for